Skin Cancer Screening

 If you have a mole or pigmentation mark on a more sensitive area of your body, such as your lips, your nose, or your ears, Dr. Perri may shave the mole instead.
 With this outpatient procedure, you will receive a local anesthetic, and then Dr. Perri will carefully shave off a layer or multiple layers of skin to be sent to a lab for evaluation.

-Schedule a Skin Cancer Screening At Our Offices In The Spring Area
+Schedule a Skin Cancer Screening At Our Offices

 We know it can be nerve-wracking to come in for a cancer screening, but doing so on an annual basis – or when you are displaying the “ABCDE’s” of skin cancer – just may save your life.